coocos/quadtree/README.md

 ## Demo

-[This demo](https://lamsa.dev/quadtree/) visualizes the quadtree using canvas and keeps adding new random points to tree, thus branching the tree deeper and deeper.
+[This demo](https://lamsa.dev/quadtree/) visualizes the quadtree using canvas and keeps adding new random points to the tree, thus branching the tree deeper and deeper.